thechelsuk/uk.thechels/_pages/cv.md

 ### Side Projects

-Created, published, and managed a football statistics website (WordPress, PHP, MySQL) and Twitter account, overseeing organic growth to peak 175,000 followers and global reach.
-Latest personal project was to redesign a running club website using Jekyll, a static site generator on Ruby hosted on GitHub pages.
+- Created, published, and managed a football statistics website (WordPress, PHP, MySQL) and associated Twitter account, overseeing organic growth to peak 180,000 followers and global reach and featured in high-profile football publications.

+- Rebuilt a running club website using Jekyll, a static site generator using Ruby hosted on GitHub pages reducing operating costs by over 75% per year.

-Using Github Actions and GitHub Issues to create a Security News feed for the discerning security professional or engineering leader.
+- Using Github Actions and GitHub Issues to create a Security News feed for the discerning security professional or engineering leader.

 ### Employment History